Evertras/simple-homemanager/03-explain-inputs.md

 environment.
 In other cases we can define things like packages, entire system configurations of NixOS, or even just a single function or library of functions.
 For now, we just care that we're creating a home-manager configuration.
-In the future, specific commands may look for different output fields.
+In the future, specific commands may look for different output attributes.

 When you build or use a flake, it will try and reference the `flake.lock` file.
 If it doesn't exist, it will generate the lock file by getting the latest